nachoaIvarez/react-native-scrollable-list/README.md

 That's it.

-That will render a `ListView`, with all the `dataSource`, `cloneWithRows`, and all that boilerplate nobody wants to write.
+That will render a `ListView`, with all the `dataSource`, `cloneWithRows`, and all that boilerplate code nobody wants to write.

 All entries from each object in `data` will be mapped as props to the component passed through the `row` prop.
 In this example all `<Celebrity>` components will receive `name` and `role` of each object, that is `<Celebrity name={...} role={...}>`.